 John 18:33-37 — Jesus is questioned by Pilate about who He is

-Jesus explains that He is no political figurehead, but His kind of kingdom is rooted elsewhere
+Jesus explains that He has no political motive but His is a spiritual kingdom

-“Are you…” – Pilate’s first words to Jesus are the same in each of the four gospels.
-There were two possible questions here with different political overtones – was Jesus a rebel leader in opposition to Roman rule, or was He the Jews’ religious leader, the Messiah?
+“Are you…” – in all four gospels Pilate’s first words to Jesus are the same.
+The answer to the question would have very different implications – was Jesus a rebel leader in opposition to Roman rule, or was He the Messiah of the Jews?

-“My kingdom is from another place” – heaven is the place of eternal and absolute truth.
+“My kingdom is from another place” — the place of eternal and absolute truth, heaven.
 Jesus came as the Way, the Truth and the Life, John 14:6.
-Relationship with Him is the only way to God and the only means of that life-bringing truth being revealed – a conundrum for intellectual theologians because it is not logical or understandable.
+Relationship with Him is the only way to God and also the only means of that life-bringing truth being revealed, which offends our human logic.
 Jesus came as living truth for all who would receive Him.
-Pilate, a politician, considered all truth relative in the shifting sands of people’s opinions; however Jesus of Nazareth and his philosophical-sounding answer did not present as a threat to law and order.
+Pilate, a politician, considered all truth relative in the shifting sands of people’s opinions, but Jesus of Nazareth did not present as a threat to Roman law and order.

-Revelation 1:4b-8 — The freedom to serve God as His priests now
+Revelation 1:4b-8 — Set free to serve God as a fellowship of priests